highly attractive and able to arouse hope or desire

 disregarded masses, eighty-five per cent of the population of Oceania, could the force to destroy the Party ever be generated.

-act in unison or agreement and in secret towards a deceitful or illegal purpose
+act in agreement and in secret towards a deceitful purpose

 In Latin, "com" and "spirare" mean "to breathe together"--this sense of innocent cooperation is not intended by the example sentence.
 "Conspire" is used negatively to focus on the secret planning of a conspiracy.
 Winston wants the proles to work and breathe together to overthrow the Party, and he thinks that they can do so without a conspiracy because the strength in their numbers would allow them to act openly and at once.